Frequently Asked Questions

 Once I’m determined eligible for Medicaid, how often am I required to redetermine my coverage?

 Beginning January 2027, most people must redetermine coverage every six months.
-At that time, to keep your health coverage, you must show that you still qualify and meet the community engagement requirements.
+At that time, to keep your health coverage, you must show that you still qualify and meet the community engagement requirement.
 This does not apply to American Indian/Alaskan Natives, as they must redetermine coverage every 12 months.

 From July through September 2026, DPHHS will review community engagement for applications and redeterminations, but people will not be denied coverage or disenrolled for not meeting the requirement during this time.